avatosystems/avatosystems.github.io/README.md

 The fastest way to deploy Avato into a new environment is to use Docker Compose.
 Here we describe doing that in 3 easy steps, that will likely take less than two minutes.

+> NOTE: You will need valid Avato credentials as part of the process described here. **If you do not have such credentials, please visit <a href="https://avato.co/one/request" target="_TOP">avato.co/one/request</a> to request access to Avato distributions.**

+> NOTE: Any use of Avato is subject to end user evaluation license at <a href="https://avato.co/one/eula" target="_TOP">avato.co/one/eula</a>.
+You accept this agreement by installing or using the software.

 > TIP: A video demonstration of these steps for Windows is available at <a href="https://youtu.be/SvQEBi0fLD8?si=IU7f2xURjjqaG4Xy" target="_TOP">youtu.be/SvQEBi0fLD8?si=IU7f2xURjjqaG4Xy</a>.
 Note however it's even simpler than that now!
 See [**three steps**](#installation) below for *container-first* installation.